bakerjd99/jacks/README.md

 This repository consolidates all J language code and related files referenced in my blog [Analyze the Data not the Drivel](http://bakerjd99.wordpress.com/).

-For details see the blog posts:
+For details see the blog posts - listed from newest to oldest:

 1. [JHS with the DHTMLX Grid](http://bakerjd99.wordpress.com/2012/12/03/jhs-with-the-dhtmlx-grid/)